 I’ve understood that Depression sets in when you’re experiencing either of these emotions (or combination of them) for a prolonged period.

 However, no matter what the cause is, there are always remedies to overcome.
-So in order for you to prevent getting into depressive feelings, here’s something you can try.
+So in order for you to prevent getting into depressive feeling, here’s something you can try.

-Stay calm.
-Meditate, deep breath, say your prayers - whatever works for you.
+- Stay calm.
+Meditate, deep breathe, say your prayers – whatever works for you.
 Try to stay as calm as possible.

-Trust yourself and your decisions.
-Don't let the guilt take over your life.
+- Trust yourself and your decisions.
+Let the guilt not take over your life.
 The more you learn to trust yourself, the easier it becomes for you to relax into life.

-Be mindful of what you think and feel.
+- Be mindful about what you think and feel.
 And by this I mean, notice if you’re feeling angry or irritated or sad, notice mood swings and how long have you been having them.
 Like I always say, only when you know, can you do something about it.

 Simple things aren’t they?
 But if we do just this much, we will be able to prevent ourselves from getting into the deep dark world of depression.